-Freelance writer and editor.
+Writer and editor.
 Author of Mean Streets and Raging Bulls.
 Co-author of The Neo-Generalist.
-Ghostwriter of two books on leadership.
+Ghostwriter of two books about leadership.
 Editorial and advisory services on books and other projects.
 Can I help you bring your writing idea to fruition?

-My writing services include books, articles, white papers and blog posts.
+My writing services cover books, articles, white papers and blog posts.
 Topics range from cultural studies, business and neo-generalism to literary criticism, film history and sport.
-These reflect personal research interests, as well as practical experience gained working in a range of industries in the public, private and non-profit sectors.
-I welcome commissions to write original material under my own name, as well as ghostwriting opportunities on projects of any size or scope.
+These reflect personal research interests, as well as practical experience gained working in a range of industries.
+I welcome commissions to write original material under my own name, as well as ghostwriting opportunities on projects of any scope or size.

 Whether helping you make a start on your project, critiquing a document or collaborating from initial idea to finished manuscript, I take on a variety of roles when providing editorial support.
 These include guide, sounding board, critical friend and copyeditor.
 The aim is to share whatever knowledge and experience I can, helping you develop as a writer, with feedback on structure, style, voice, grammar and content.
 In all cases, my services are bespoke, designed to meet your needs.

 I am uncomfortable with labels and categorisation.
 It is too easy to look at people and what they do in terms of black-and-white distinctions, compartmentalising them, placing them in boxes.
-Instead, I am drawn to border-crossing and the synthesis of ideas.
-The Neo-Generalist contains the notion that ‘we are all an assembly of what we have read, the people we have met, the places we have visited, the conversations we have had, the work we have done’.
+Instead, I am drawn to border-crossing and the synthesis of concepts and ideas.
+The Neo-Generalist, which I co-authored, contains the notion that ‘we are all an assembly of what we have read, the people we have met, the places we have visited, the conversations we have had, the work we have done’.

-My work experiences have been multifaceted.
-They have taken me from retail to furniture manufacture, from academia to publishing, from web consultancy to information governance, from a dot.com startup to the public sector, from health to transport, from knowledge management to change leadership.
-Throughout, context has determined to what extent I have been able to specialise or generalise.
-It is the combination of what I have learned, the knowledge and skills acquired, the exposure to many disciplines, that now informs the services I offer as a freelance writer and editor.
+My employment experiences have been diverse, covering the public, private, and non-profit sectors.
+They have included retail, office work, academia, publishing, web consultancy, information governance, knowledge management and change leadership.
+Throughout, context has determined to what extent I have been able to specialise or generalise in any given role.
+It is, though, the combination of what I have learned on this multidisciplinary journey that now informs the services I offer as a writer and editor.

-By way of a circuitous journey, I have discovered what motivates me and provides me with a sense of purpose.
 I have had no job more satisfying than helping someone else translate a rough idea into a book in their hands.
-It allows me to draw on my interests in research, writing, editing and coaching while providing a service that helps others realise their ambitions.
+It allows me to draw on my interests in research, writing, editing and mentoring while providing a service that helps others realise their ambitions.
 It enables me to collaborate with fascinating people all around the world.
 It means, too, that I never stop learning.